abdullahonus/A.C.-w-Instroduction-pages-main/README.md

 # Average-Calculator
 This app for Calculate Average of Universty Student Lessons

-For more follor from ig: @Countrol4Offical
+For more follow from ig: @Countrol4Offical

 Run This Comments